-Whether you or your loved one just needs help with daily activities or requires specialized dementia care, you’ll find three living options to meet his or her needs in our Westview community.
-Spanning the continuum from Assisted Living to Memory Care—and with the unique Transitional Memory Care Program in between—we enable him or her to live as independently as possible, for as long as possible.
+Whether you just need help with daily activities or require specialized dementia care, you’ll find a living option or program to meet your needs in our Westview community.
+Spanning the continuum from Assisted Living to Memory Care—and with the unique Transitional Memory Care program in between—we enable you to live as independently as possible, for as long as possible.

 Transitional Memory Care

-If your loved one needs more support with memory loss than is offered in Assisted Living, but isn’t yet ready for Memory Care, he or she might benefit from our Transitional Memory Care Program, called The Residence Club™.
+If you need more support with memory loss than is offered in Assisted Living but less than you would get in Memory Care, you might benefit from our Transitional Memory Care program, called The Residence Club™.

-For those with dementia or Alzheimer’s Disease, our community offers The Path to the Present®—A Resident-Directed Program.
-This specialized memory loss program keeps your loved one engaged and safe around the clock.
+For those with dementia or Alzheimer’s disease, our community offers The Path to the Present® – A Resident Directed Program.
+This specialized memory loss program keeps our residents engaged and safe around the clock.

 How to Choose Living Options

 Feeling overwhelmed by the options?
-Read our guide—This Feels Like Home®: A guide to finding the most appropriate retirement living option for your parents.
+Read our guide—This Feels Like Home®: A guide to finding the most appropriate retirement living option.